4 Minute Read

 Colorado National Monument

-Located just 10 minutes from Downtown Grand Junction, the Colorado National Monument is a stunning place to get married.
+Located just 10 minutes from Downtown Grand Junction, the Colorado National Monument is a stunning National Park Site to get married in.
 This park’s towering red-rock canyons and picturesque desert landscapes provide a dramatic backdrop for couples who want gorgeous outdoor elopement photos.
 Since the Colorado National Monument is part of the National Park Service, you will need to apply for a permit before getting hitched.
-Short-turnaround permit requests may be difficult to get approved, so submit your request as far in advance as possible.
+It is recommended that you submit your request as far in advance as possible.

 Grand Mesa

 Only 40 miles east of Grand Junction, stands the world's largest flat-top mountain, the Grand Mesa.
-This National Forest is bursting with over 300 lakes, making it the perfect alpine destination for couples who are seeking a ceremony with a waterfront view.
-All four seasons are a beautiful time of year to make your forever promise, and unlike the Colorado National Monument, you don't need to obtain a permit before saying “I do” at this location.
+This mighty plateau, protected by National Forest land, is bursting with over 300 lakes, making it the perfect alpine destination for couples who are seeking a ceremony with a waterfront view.
+All four seasons are a beautiful time of year to make your forever promise, and you don't need to obtain a permit before saying “I do”.

 Grand Junction has over 150 vacation homes that provide you with whatever décor compliments your style.
 From modern to historic or farmhouse to luxury – you get to choose the ambiance.
 Vacation homes are dispersed throughout Grand Junction including Downtown or just minutes away from Colorado National Monument.